 Driving slowly is one of the most important things drivers can do to protect themselves and others.
 That means staying well within limits, slowing down to 30km/h around homes, schools and shops, slowing right down for bends, brows and bad weather, and avoiding overtaking.

 It’s essential to safe and considerate driving because slowing down gives you much more time to react to people and hazards around you, and avoid hitting someone or something.
-Slowing down helps make our roads and communities safer, greener, nicer places, and can mean the difference between life and death in an emergency.
+Slowing down helps make our communities safer, healthier, and more liveable, and can mean the difference between life and death in an emergency.

 Limits are limits, not targets

 Stay well under limits, rather than hovering around them.
 Look out for signs, including temporary limits around roadworks and schools, and obey them, regularly glancing at your speedo.
 Know which limits are usually in place on different roads (see the Road Code) and if unsure, err on the side of caution and slow down.
 It will help you stay safe and avoid fines and demerit points.

 Keep at least a two-second gap (four in the wet) behind the vehicle in front on any road, but especially at higher speeds – it’s your braking space in a crisis.